player999/article_on_hardware/README.md

-article_on_hardware
+Short about
 ===================

+1. Shortly describe outr concept of hardware design.
-My new article on universal representation of computing devices
+2. Universal representation of computing device
+3. Representation of computing device in Qsys
+4. Linux driver for the computig device